metablaster/WindowsFirewallRuleset/Readme/FAQ.md

     - [git.exe][git] (To learn git version or to set up git)
     - [makecab.exe][makecab] (To make online help content)

-8. There is nothing harmful here
+10. There is nothing harmful

     - Some scripts such as `initialize-module.ps1` will contact online PowerShell repository to download or update modules, however this happens only if you manually enable setting
     - Some scripts are potentially dangerous due to their experimental state such as `Uninstall-DuplicateModule.ps1` which may fail and leave you with broken modules that you would have to to fix with your own intervention.
     - "development mode" may be enabled by default on `develop` branch but never on `master` branch, which means defaults described so far may no longer be defaults
     - The scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere and once you close down PowerShell it's all cleared.
     - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.
     - Bugs may exist which could break things, while I do my best to avoid bugs you might want to report your findings to be fixed.

 [Table of Contents](#table-of-contents)